Wase-Engine/wase-engine/documentation.md

 10. [Contributing](#contributing)

 ## Introduction <a name="introduction"></a>
 In this file you will find information about how you can build SDL Game Engine and how to use it.
-Everything will be demonstrated with a code example and you can always take a look at the [example game](https://github.com/JelleVos1/sdl-game-engine/tree/master/example-game)
+Everything will be demonstrated with a code example.

 ## Building SDL Game Engine <a name="setup"></a>
 To set up SDL Game Engine you will need to install the following items: